rotki/rotki/docs/api.rst

    :statuscode 200: Asset successfully replaced.
    :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 401: User is not logged in.
-   :statuscode 409: Some conflict at replacing or user is not logged in.
+   :statuscode 409: Some conflict at replacing.
    :statuscode 500: Internal rotki error

 Querying asset icons